 Last update - May 16th 2014

 Using the list below for the 50 different beans nutrition entries in our database, the highest amount of Vitamin K is found in Beans, snap, green, frozen, all styles, microwaved which contains 57.7 ug of Vitamin K per 100g.
-The lowest amount of Vitamin K is in Beans, navy, mature seeds, cooked, boiled, without salt which in 100g contains 0.6 ug of Vitamin K.
+The lowest amount of Vitamin K is in Beans, navy, mature seeds, cooked, boiled, with salt which in 100g contains 0.6 ug of Vitamin K.

 The median value of Vitamin K is found in which in 100g contains 0 ug of Vitamin K. The average amount of Vitamin K contained in 100g of beans, based on the list below is 10.73 ug of Vitamin K.

 From the Vitamin K content in beans list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin K. Each beans item can be scaled by different amounts to adjust the amounts of Vitamin K so that it is not just, for example, the values in 100g of Beans, snap, green, frozen, all styles, microwaved.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Vitamin K. Again you can find a full nutrition breakdown for all foods containing vitamin-k which can be scaled for different servings and quantities, from the complete list of foods high in Vitamin K.